yushiyangk/dotfiles/README.md

 For each configuration file that needs to be tweaked, create either <code><var>filename</var>.local.patch</code> or <code><var>filename</var>.local.append</code> (or both) in the same directory that the file is installed to.
 For example, in order to tweak `~/.bashrc`, create either `~/.bashrc.local.patch` or `~/.bashrc.local.append`.

 If <code><var>filename</var>.local.patch</code> exists, Dotfiles will attempt to patch the synced configuration file with the patch file.
-If <code><var>filename</var>.local.append</code> exists, Dotfiles append it to the synced configuration file.
+If <code><var>filename</var>.local.append</code> exists, Dotfiles will append it to the synced configuration file.
 If both exist, the patch will be applied first, then the append.

 #### Creating patch files